Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 ## Line breaks (br)
 Wait, what?
 I thought we just learnt about line breaks!
 All you need to do is start a new `<p>`!

 This is the case most of the time, but sometimes you will want to add a line break part-way through a heading or paragraph.
-In fact, that's what I did with the heading about links and images!
-The code for that heading looks like this:
+In fact, that's what I did with the heading about links and images - scroll up and take a look!
+The code for that heading with a line break looks like this:
 ```HTML
 <h1>First,<br>A note about links (a) and images (img)</h1>
 ```